halfacandan/4EE-FAA/README.md

 Table created with [Tables Generator](https://www.tablesgenerator.com/markdown_tables)

+## Honour Rota

+The honour rota is calculated dynamically based on the calendar date, who is currently in the guild and who is part of the honour rota.

+The calculation uses the following logic:
+* The honour rota splits the year up into 18 day chunks with a free honour day every 6th day (days 6, 12 and 18)
+* The final 5 or 6 days of a calander year (which don't fit in the 18 day cycle) are all set as free honour days
+* The other 15 days are used to pick two guild members to receive honour
+* The guild members are chosen in a set order, based upon how long they have been a member of the guild so that each person will get the same number of honour days as everyone else
+* When a guild member has reached their maximum honour, they can be excluded from the rota and "Free Honour" will appear instead of their name in the honour rota

 ## Credits

 The basic structure of the bot was taken from [Mason Spring's 'Hosting a Discord.js bot for free using Heroku' guide on Medium](https://medium.com/@mason.spr/hosting-a-discord-js-bot-for-free-using-heroku-564c3da2d23f).